 How to Harness the Full Potential of Your Calculator

-ACCA calculator is somewhat more than a gadget that helps with your computation.
+The ACCA calculator is somewhat more than a gadget that helps with your computation.
 If used properly, this little friend of yours will not only save the time of some valued moments in the examination hall of the ACCA exams but will increase your surety level at the same time too.
-So here is a bit that one has to know while taking good service from your calculators.
+So here is a bit that one has to know while getting good service from your calculators.

 - Understand its limitations: Do not get complacent with your calculator; though it’s going to be a lifesaver, the concept ultimately gives you the results that pass the ACCA exam.